zumasys/docs/site/jbase/compilation/reserved-keywords/README.md

 **Original ID:** 283720
 **Internal:** No

 The following keywords are required by the jBASE compiler.
-To be valid in a jBC program, the keywords must be upper-case.

 | <!----> |
 | --- |
 | ABORT ABS ACOS ADDS ALPHA AND ANDS APPEND APPENDING ARG ASCII ASIN ASSIGNED AT ATAN ATKEY ATVAR |